swara14/CityRadar/README.md

 # Weather and News Python Mini Project

 ## Overview

 This Python script provides information about the weather and top news headlines using OpenWeatherMap and NewsAPI.
+Additionally, a graphical user interface (GUI) has been added using Tkinter to enhance user interaction.

 ## Features